denshoproject/ddr-manual/source/admins/create-workstation-vm.rst

 Preparing a USB Drive
 ---------------------

-To prepare a USB drive for the DDR, ensure that:
+To prepare a USB drive for the DDR,:

-- the drive is formatted as NTFS,
+- format the drive as NTFS,
-- the drive's root directory contains a `ddr/` directory.
+- create a `ddr/` directory in the drive's root directory.